 Mark Lewisohn got a listen of these humming takes in the making of his book “The Beatles Recording Sessions.”
 He writes: “The Beatles and various friends (at least one female voice is evident) gathered around the studio microphone and attempted to record the song’s coda…which at this stage was going to be a long ‘hummmmmmm.’
 ‘Eight beats, remember’ says Paul, leading them into the first take of this edit piece.
 This and two others (numbered eight to ten) dissolved, understandably, into laughter.
 But take 11 was good so onto this the ensemble recorded three overdubs, filling the four-track tape.
 It was undoubtedly a fine idea, and it was to remain the best solution to ending the song until the famous piano chord was recorded.”

 In a sequence that was cut from the “Anthology” documentary, George Martin explains the “hum” overdub a little differently: “We still needed a finisher, though, and it had to be something that wasn’t orchestral – we had already done that.
 And this was one of those bright ideas that just didn’t work.
 We thought of all the ideas of Buddhist monks chanting.
 We thought it’d be a great idea to have everybody messed in the studio doing “Ommmm,” hanging onto it, and multiply it many times.
 And the result was – pathetic!”
-Upon hearing this, we can’t help but notice the similarity this had to what The Moody Blues performed the following year in their song “Om” from the album “In Search Of The Lost Chord.”
+These 'takes' of the hummed last chord can be heard on various editions of the 50th Anniversary releases of the "Sgt.
+Pepper" album.
+Upon hearing them, we can’t help but notice the similarity this had to what The Moody Blues performed the following year in their song “Om” from the album “In Search Of The Lost Chord.”